LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/exercises.rst

 #.
 Login to your GitHub account.
 #.
 Fork the
    `typescript-lc101-projects repository <https://github.com/LaunchCodeEducation/typescript-lc101-projects>`__.
 #.
-Open VSCode and use the terminal panel to clone your fork from GitHub.
+Use the terminal to clone your fork from GitHub.
 #.
 Use the terminal to navigate into the ``typescript-lc101-projects`` folder,
    then into the ``exercises`` subfolder.